 Courts' Decisions, Cooperative Investments, and Incomplete Contracts

-Buyers are often concerned about the adequateness of the design of the goods they procure.
-To reduce the probability of a design failure, buyers may try to motivate the sellers to make relationship-specific investments.
-In this paper I study how courts’ decisions affect sellers’ cooperative investment and buyers’ specification of the good.
-In assigning liability for a defective design, in some countries courts examine how much real authority the seller had in performing the work, instead of considering how formal authority was contractually allocated between the parties.
-I show that this approach induces the sellers to invest, albeit suboptimally, but leads the buyers to inefficiently under-specify the design of the good.
+Buyers may try to motivate their sellers to make relationship-specific investments to reduce the probability that the design of the goods they procure is defective.
+In some countries, courts examine how much real authority the seller had in performing the work to assign liability for a design failure.
+I show that this courts' approach induces the sellers to under-invest and the buyers to under-specify the design of the goods.
 I find that this approach can also make it harder to sustain optimal relational contracting, leading to the conclusion that it cannot be justified on efficiency grounds.

 Keywords: Cooperative Investments, Courts, Defective Specifications, Design Failure, Expectation Damages, Formal and Real Authority, Incomplete Contracts, Relational Contracts